kyletress/kyletress.github.io/index.md

 layout: page
 ---

-{% include masthead.html %}

 **Welcome**.
-I am an Olympic athlete and writer with a focus on strategy, performance, and leadership.
-I study successful athletes, I share what I learn here on my website, and in my occasional (usually monthly) newsletter.
-How reading can make us better thinkers and leaders.
-I study world leaders, elite athletes, successful entrepreneurs, and other world-class performers to discover the keys to their success.
-Then I distill and share what I learn.

-I try to take a broad approach, drawing from history, philosophy, sport, politics, and war.
+I'm Kyle Tress, an Olympic athlete and writer with a focus on strategy, performance, and leadership.
+I read and recommend books, write essays, and share what I learn here and in [my newsletter](/newsletter).
+I take a broad approach to these studies, drawing inspiration from history, philosophy, sport, politics, art, and war.

+I don't use social media.
+If you need to get in touch (or want to say hello) please email me: [kyle@kyletress.com](mailto:kyle@kyletress.com).

 ### Select essays: